ECastilloUAT/Mental-Health-Website/readme2.txt

 -A new link called "Resources"
 -A user-friendly website within this link
--A position called "sticky"in styles.css to the header in order to make it move when the user scrolls -A new css for the website called style_resources.css -This css adds a side navigation bar and moves all the information to the right
+-A position called "sticky" in styles.cs to the header section, this makes it move when the user scrolls -A new CSS for the website called style_resources.css -This CSS adds a side navigation bar and moves all the information to the right